-This three-credit course requires 3 hours of classroom or direct faculty instruction and approximately 6 hours of out-of-class student work each week for approximately 15 weeks.
-Out-of-class work may include but is not limited to: required reading, library research, written assignments, and preparing for class activities.
+This three-credit course requires three (3) hours of classroom or direct faculty instruction and six (6) hours of out-of-class student work each week for approximately 15 weeks.
+Out-of-class work may include but is not limited to: fill in [required reading, library research, studio work, practica, internships, written assignments, and studying for quizzes and exams].

-If you have a documented disability and require accommodation in this course, contact Disability Services, Fretwell 230, (phone: 687-4355 voice/TDD) the first week of the semester.
-Information about available services may be found at http://legal.uncc.edu/policies/up-501.
+Special Needs: If you have a documented disability and require accommodation in this course, contact Disability Services, Fretwell 230, phone: 687 4355 voice/TDD) the first week of the semester.
+Information about available services may be found at http://legal.uncc.edu/policies/ps-51.html.
 Accommodations for learning will be arranged by that office and communicated to the Instructor.
 If you speak English as a second language, please inform the instructor.